+Construction Timeline

-Key Project Terms P25 + P26 (Integra) P27 (TPC) approved, an additional floor of Class-A office space. development of other project components. • Height amendment: Initial proposal would not be impacted by this proposed ordinance.
-Construction Timeline Required outside dates to achieve Project milestones remain under negotiation, however, to date, Temporary Certificate of Occupancy (TCO) is required to be achieved at 63 months from Effective Date for P25 and 82 months for P26.
-Integra is phasing construction of the two lots in a manner that will not require the use of other parking facilities in the City to handle displaced parking.
-All spaces Integra is required to provide during construction will be kept within P25 and P26 throughout the duration of construction.
-Required outside dates to achieve Project milestones remain under negotiation however, to date, Temporary Certificate of Occupancy (TC0) is required to be achieved at 61 months from the Effective Date.
-Rent Below are Key Financial Terms, for full financial terms and annual rent payments, please refer to Financial Proposals Table in Exhibit B. Financial terms remain subject to negotiation.
-Initial Lump Sum Payment, immediately upon Effective Date: \$2.5M Guaranteed Annual Rent, beginning one (1) year after Effective Date: Year 2: \$650,000 Years 3-4: \$725,000 Years 5-6: \$750,000 Additional Lump Sum Payment, at TCO: \$500,000 per building (\$1M total) Rent Escalations (Guaranteed Rent), commencing at 73 months after Effective Date: the Below are Key Financial Terms, for full financial terms and annual rent payments, please refer to Financial Proposals Table in Exhibit B. Financial terms remain subject to negotiation.
-Initial Lump Sum Payment, at Construction Commencement: \$2M Guaranteed Annual Rent, beginning at Construction Commencement (but no later than 34 months after Effective Date): \$250,000 Guaranteed Annual Rent, beginning at Construction Completion (but no later than 61 months after Effective Date): \$550,000 Rent Escalations (Guaranteed Rent), commencing at Project Stabilization (estimated for 85
+- Temporary Certificate of Occupancy (TCO) is required to be achieved at 63 months from Effective Date for P25 and 82 months for P26. - Integra proposes phased construction of the two lots in a manner that will not require the use of other parking facilities in the City to handle displaced parking.
+All spaces Integra is required to provide during - Temporary Certificate of Occupancy (TCO) is required to be achieved at 61 months from the Effective Date. - TPC proposes three nearby municipal parking garages to accommodate displaced parking demand, of which two proposed garages are City-owned.
+The Parking Department recommends a mitigation strategy that does not construction will be kept within P25 and P26 throughout the duration of construction.
+TCO for public parking facilities is required no later than 54 months after the Effective Date.

+rely on public facilities during construction.
+TCO for public parking facilities is required no later than 61 months after the Effective Date and will be available for public use no later than 3 months after TCO.

+Below are Key Financial Terms, for full financial terms and annual rent payments, please refer to Financial Proposals Table in Exhibit B. Financial terms remain subject to negotiation.

+- Initial Lump Sum Payment, immediately upon Effective Date: \$2.5M

+- Guaranteed Annual Rent, beginning one (1) year after Effective Date:

+- Year 2: \$650,000

+- Years 3-4: \$725,000

+- Years 5-6: \$750.000

+Additional Lump Sum Payment, at TCO: \$500,000 per building (\$1M total)

+- Rent Escalations (Guaranteed Rent), commencing at 73 months after Effective Date: the greater of 2% or CPI, but no more than 3% - Percentage Rent Participation: 5% of Effective Gross Income (or Guaranteed Annual Rent, whichever is greater) - Base Rent Reset for each of the P25 Project and the P26 Project: At time of rent reset, the new minimum rent would be calculated based on year 6 of \$750,000 (allocated between P25 and P26 as ultimately agreed) and escalated through the rent reset date by the higher of 2% or CPI (uncapped).
+This

+Below are Key Financial Terms, for full financial terms and annual rent payments, please refer to Financial Proposals Table in Exhibit B. Financial terms remain subject to negotiation.